dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ### In Practice: Immutability in JavaScript

-Functional programming in JS has gained a lot of momentum.
+<a href="#functional-programming" target="_self">Functional programming</a> in JavaScript has gained a lot of momentum.
 But by design, JS is a very mutable, multi-paradigm language.
 Functional programming emphasizes _immutability_.
 Other functional languages will raise errors when a developer tries to mutate an immutable object.
 So how can we reconcile the innate mutability of JS when writing functional or functional reactive JS?

-When we talk about functional programming in JS, the word "immutable" is used a lot, but it's dependent on the developer to write their code with immutability in mind.
+When we talk about functional programming in JS, the word "immutable" is used a lot, but it's the responsibility of the developer to write their code with immutability _in mind_.
 For example, [Redux relies on a single, immutable state tree](https://egghead.io/lessons/javascript-redux-the-single-immutable-state-tree).
 However, _JavaScript itself_ is capable of mutating the state object.
 To implement an immutable state tree, we need to [return a _new_](https://egghead.io/lessons/javascript-redux-avoiding-array-mutations-with-concat-slice-and-spread) [state object](https://egghead.io/lessons/javascript-redux-avoiding-object-mutations-with-object-assign-and-spread) each time the state changes.

 JavaScript objects [can also be frozen](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) with `Object.freeze(obj)` [to make them immutable](http://adripofjavascript.com/blog/drips/immutable-objects-with-object-freeze.html).
 Note that this is _shallow_, meaning object values within a frozen object can still be mutated.
-To further ensure immutability, [functions like Mozilla's deepFreeze()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) and [npm packages like deep-freeze](https://www.npmjs.com/package/deep-freeze) can recursively freeze objects.
+To further ensure immutability, [functions like Mozilla's deepFreeze()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) and [npm deep-freeze](https://www.npmjs.com/package/deep-freeze) can recursively freeze objects.
 Freezing is most practical when used in _tests_ rather than in application JS.
-This way, tests will alert developers when mutations occur so they can be corrected and avoided in the actual build without cluttering the core code.
+Tests will alert developers when mutations occur so they can be corrected or avoided in the actual build without `Object.freeze` cluttering up the core code.

 There are also libraries available to support immutability in JS.
 [Mori](http://swannodette.github.io/mori/) delivers persistent data structures based on Clojure.
 [Immutable.js](https://facebook.github.io/immutable-js/) by Facebook also provides immutable collections for JS.
-Utility libraries like [Underscore.js](http://underscorejs.org) and [lodash](http://www.lodash.com) provide methods and modules to promote a more immutable, [functional programming _style_](https://github.com/lodash/lodash/wiki/FP-Guide).
+Utility libraries like [Underscore.js](http://underscorejs.org) and [lodash](http://www.lodash.com) provide methods and modules to promote a more immutable [functional programming _style_](https://github.com/lodash/lodash/wiki/FP-Guide).

 ### Immutability and Mutability Takeaways

-Overall, JS is a very mutable language.
+Overall, JavaScript is a very mutable language.
 Some styles of JS coding _rely_ on this innate mutability.
-When writing functional JS, however, implementing immutability requires mindfulness.
+However, when writing functional JS, implementing immutability requires mindfulness.
 JS will not natively throw errors when you modify something unintentionally.
 Testing and libraries can assist, but working with immutability in JS takes practice and methodology.

 To learn more about **immutability and mutability**, check out the following resources: